REMBAs in Shanghai—Graduation Dinner

 - Managing Change: Strategic and Personnel issues.
-This 2-session module presented by Prof. Sharon Lydon takes conventional “Case Discussions” to a uniquely higher orbit.
-Dr. Lydon presents the case of the merger of two financial giants and the potential crisis that was averted just weeks before the actual merger!
+Prof. Sharon Lydon presents the case of the merger of two financial giants and the potential crisis that was averted just weeks before the actual merger in a 2-session module!
 The impressive feature of this module is that Prof.Lydon actually has managed to bring in a key player of the merger, the CEO of one of the major banks, as a participant in the final session.
 This session captures the highly current and relevant focus of the REMBA curriculum: Here we have a recent case, with the actual proponents commenting on the student analyses and participating in a panel discussion.

 - The "Cycle of One": When difficult Leadership decisions have to be made independently and unilaterally.
 It is indeed "lonely at the top".
 These small highly-interactive vignettes will be discussed by Prof. Langdana in his Aggregate Economic Analysis course.